-I am a science writer and journalist at Snopes.
+I am a science writer and Investigative journalist at Snopes.

 My scientific background is in geological sciences.
 I have a master’s degree from Brown University, where my work focused on reconstructing environmental changes during a major mass extinction event by extracting molecular clues trapped in 200 million year old rocks.
 This research was published in the journal Geology in April 2015.